 Christopher Marlowe was a great Elizabethan playwright whose short life was clouded in controversy and shrouded in mystery.
 In a prolific career that spanned a mere six years he was the most brilliant and imaginative writer of his time and his plays were even more popular than those of his contemporary, William Shakespeare.

-Yet he was cut down in his prime, the victim of either a murder or of a pre-determined assassination and so remains one of the great enigmas of English literary history.
+Yet he was cut down in his prime, the victim of either murder or pre-determined assassination and thus remains one of the great enigmas of English literary history.

 Christopher Marlowe's exact date of birth is unknown but he was baptised in Canterbury, Kent, on 26 February 1564, just two weeks before Shakespeare himself was similarly baptised in Stratford-Upon-Avon.

 Though he was only the son of a low-born cobbler his father managed to scrape together the money to send his son to the local School where he so impressed academically that he obtained a scholarship to attend Corpus Christi College in Cambridge.